Home RecipesDessertsThe Ultimate Comfort Food: The Appeal of Banana Pudding

 The Origins of Banana Pudding

 So, how did this dessert come about?
 Some say it has its roots in the English trifle, which combines sponge cake, fruit, whipped cream, and custard.
 While it is now widely recognized in the U.S. South, its journey began far from there.
 One of the earliest references appeared in *Good Housekeeping* magazine in Massachusetts in the late 1880s.
-Shortly after, recipes for this dessert began to pop up in publications across the United States, eventually becoming identified as a Southern dessert.
+Shortly after, recipes for this dessert began to pop up in publications across the United States, but it eventually became identified as a Southern dessert.

 Banana Pudding